"Wife-sharing" haunts Indian villages as girls decline

 UNABATED ABORTIONS

-Despite laws making pre-natal gender tests illegal, India's 2011 census indicated that efforts to curb female foeticide have been futile.
+Despite laws making pre-natal gender tests illegal, India's 2011 census indicated that efforts to curb female feticide have been futile.

 While India's overall female-to-male ratio marginally improved since the last census in 2001, fewer girls were born than boys and the number of girls under six years old plummeted for the fifth decade running.